I am a retired engineer and small business owner who has authored over 60 books on history and various topics.

 Things came to a head in late September 2019 when President Trump was accused of attempting to manipulate the 2020 elections.
 During a phone call with Ukraine’s President Volodymyr Zelensky, Trump asked the leader to investigate his political opponent Joe Biden and his son Hunter for their alleged shady business dealings with the country while Biden was vice president.
 Trump was accused of threatening to withhold hundreds of millions of dollars in aid to Ukraine in an attempt to spur the investigation by Zelensky of Hunter Biden’s dealings within the country.

 Both Trump and Zelensky have claimed no wrongdoing.
 In an interview on the morning of September 24 as Trump arrived at the U.N.
 General Assembly in New York, he told reporters, “That call was perfect.
 It couldn’t have been nicer.”
 Seizing upon the opportunity, that same day, Speaker Pelosi announced she was moving forward with a formal impeachment inquiry into President Donald Trump.
-“The actions of the Trump presidency reveled the dishonorable fact of the president’s betrayal of his oath of office, betrayal of our national security, and betrayal of the integrity of our elections,” said Pelosi.
+“The actions of the Trump presidency revealed the dishonorable fact of the president’s betrayal of his oath of office, betrayal of our national security, and betrayal of the integrity of our elections,” said Pelosi.
 “Therefore, today I’m announcing the House of Representatives is moving forward with an official impeachment inquiry.”
-The next chapter of this national tragedy is to be written.

 - Ball, Molly.
 “The Path to Impeachment,” Time, March 25, 2019, pages 26-32.